microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-setretentionlabel.md

 ### Response

-The following is an example of the response.
+The following shows an example of the response.

 <!-- {
   "blockType": "response",